 Many students in Stetson University’s graduate programs are eligible for tuition reimbursement from their place of employment.
 The terms of each program are determined by the employer.
 Students utilizing employer reimbursement may be required to make alternative arrangements to cover their bill if reimbursement funds will be received after the billing due date for a given term.

 Graduate student budgets vary based on numerous factors including the program in which the student is enrolled, the number of credit hours in which they enroll per term, and other unique factors such as housing choices.
 Stetson University uses a specific figure in calculating the cost of attendance for all graduate programs and does not approve changes to the cost of attendance based on actual costs incurred by students living off campus.
 The Office of Student Financial Planning may approve an increase in the cost of attendance to accommodate education related expenses such as computers or faculty sponsored trips.
 Any such adjustment is at the discretion of the Director of Financial Aid.

 Graduate Assistantships and Financial Aid:

 There are several graduate assistantships (GA) available to graduate students in good standing with the University.
 These opportunities generally require a commitment of 20 hours per week and provide compensation including a grant towards tuition costs and a monthly stipend.
-Exact terms of compensation and employment will be determined by the hiring department and the Office of Student Financial Planning.
 Accepting compensation from a GA position may reduce a student's eligibility for other forms of financial assistance and the student is considered responsible for discussing such effects with a financial aid counselor prior to acceptance of an offer to serve as a GA.
 In some cases, accepting compensation from a GA position may require the return of other forms of financial assistance such as loans.

 Financial Aid Award Notification